 Gen III Oil Corporation (the "Company" or "Gen III Oil") was incorporated under the laws of British Columbia and continued its incorporation into Alberta on December 6, 2017.
 The Company holds patents to the ReGen[TM] technology and plans to use the technology to re-refine used motor oil into high quality base lubricating oils.
+The Company's address is Suite 1750 - 400 Burrard St. Vancouver, B.C., V6C 3A6, Canada.

 These consolidated financial statements have been prepared on the basis of accounting principles applicable to a "going concern", which assumes that the Company will continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of operations for the foreseeable future.
-At December 31, 2019, the Company had a working capital deficit of \$2,077,799, had not yet achieved profitable operations and expects to incur further losses in the development of its business.
-For the year ended December 31, 2019, the Company reported a net loss and comprehensive loss of \$5,965,075 and as at December 31, 2019, had an accumulated deficit of \$90,995,666.
+At December 31, 2020, the Company had a working capital deficit of \$3,395,530 had not yet achieved profitable operations and expects to incur further losses in the development of its business.
+For the year ended December 31, 2020, the Company reported a net loss of \$4,742,369 and comprehensive loss of \$4,719,404 and as at December 31, 2020, had an accumulated deficit of \$95,738,035.
 The Company has not generated revenues from operations.
 The Company is dependent on debt and equity financings to fund its operations.
 Management of the Company believes that the current level of funds is not sufficient to pay for expected cash expenditures over the next 12 months.
 The recoverability of the underlying value of the Company's assets is entirely dependent on the Company's ability to obtain the necessary financing to complete development of the ReGenTM technology, and future profitable production.
-The Company's ability to obtain financing may be subject to additional risks brought on by the current Covid-19 pandemic such as, but not limited to, temporary business closures, travel restrictions, guarantines, the general market uncertainty and reduced economic activity.
+The Company's ability to obtain financing may be subject to additional risks brought on by the current Covid-19 pandemic such as, but not limited to, temporary business closures, travel restrictions, quarantines, the general market uncertainty and reduced economic activity.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
-The Company's consolidated financial statements for the year ended December 31, 2019 do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary should the going concern assumption be inappropriate, and such adjustments could be material.
+The Company's consolidated financial statements for the year ended December 31, 2020 do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary should the going concern assumption be inappropriate, and such adjustments could be material.